ghorsey/OpenGraph-Net/README.md

 * `graph.Type` is a shortcut for `graph.Metadata["og:type"].Value()`
 * `graph.Title` is a shortcut for `graph.Metadata["og:title"].Value()`
 * `graph.Image` is a shortcut for `graph.Metadata["og:image"].Value()` *Note: since there can be multiple images, this helper returns the URI of the first image.
-If you want to access child properties like `og:image:width` then you should instead use the `graph.Data` dictionary.*
+If you want to access child properties like `og:image:width` then you should instead use the `graph.Metadata` dictionary.*
 * `graph.Url` is a shortcut for `graph.Metadata["og:url"].Value()`

 **Misc**